reeseschultz/ReeseUnityDemos/README.md

 ### Authoring Components

 1. `NavAgentAuthoring` - Converts GameObjects into entities with the `NavAgent` component, and other needed components.
+2. `NavFlocking` - Optional component one may add to agents to achieve flocking.
-2. `NavSurfaceAuthoring` - Converts GameObjects into entities with the `NavSurface` component, and other needed components.
+3. `NavSurfaceAuthoring` - Converts GameObjects into entities with the `NavSurface` component, and other needed components.
-3. `NavBasisAuthoring` - Converts GameObjects into entities with the `NavBasis` component, and other needed components.
+4. `NavBasisAuthoring` - Converts GameObjects into entities with the `NavBasis` component, and other needed components.

 ### Usage with GameObjects